 Monetarists believe monetary policy is more effective in influencing economic activity.
 Money has a significant role to play in the modern economy.
-Money is not only as a means of payment, but it also becomes a commodity to be transacted.
+Money is not only a means of payment, but it also becomes a commodity to be transacted.
 The money’s demand and supply determine the interest rate in the economy.

 Monetary policy affects the amount of money circulating in the economy.
 During periods of weak growth, policymakers should increase the money supply.
 And, during an economic boom, policymakers reduce the money supply, thereby slowing the inflation rate.